lwjohnst86/tagDiabetes/doc/manuscript.md

-hypertriglyceridemia with incident type 2 diabetes [@Chien2008a; @DAgostino2004a; @Schulze2009a], only a limited number of longitudinal studies [@Rhee2011a; @Lankinen2015a] have examined the relationship between TAG and its composition on the pathophysiological factors underlying diabetes, particularly on beta-cell function.
+hypertriglyceridemia with incident type 2 diabetes [@Chien2008a; @DAgostino2004a; @Schulze2009a], only a limited number of longitudinal studies [@Rhee2011a; @Lankinen2015a] have examined the relationship between TAG and its composition with the pathophysiological factors underlying diabetes, particularly beta-cell function.
 Our objective was to examine the longitudinal role of the specific composition of the serum TAG fraction on OGTT-derived measures of insulin sensitivity and beta-cell function compared to clinically measured TAG in a Canadian population at risk for diabetes.